+ ST. BENEDICT SECONDARY SCHOOL CAMPUS MINISTRY +

 For AGORA 2017-18, Mr. Masterton is leading a Borderlands AGORA.
 Read more:

 The USA is and always has been a nation of immigrants, and the perennial issues surrounding immigration and migration come with complex questions relating to justice and human dignity.
-The Borderlands Agora will travel to southern Arizona (travel via Tucson, staying/visiting in Nogales, AZ) to examine these issues up close and on both sides of the border.
+The Borderlands Agora will travel to southern Arizona (travel via Phoenix, staying/visiting in Nogales, AZ) to examine these issues up close and on both sides of the border.
 We will mix experiential learning, interactive presentations, and group discussions around an itinerary that will potentially include time in the desert along migration paths, meetings with advocates for immigration justice and those people in the system, time with the justice and border patrol systems, and more.
 While travel to Mexico comes with warning from the State Department, this area of Mexico (Nogales, Sonora) at this border area is not part of the travel advisory, and our guides for the time we will spend across the border are experienced in leading visiting groups.
 Our goal is to undertake a thorough educational immersion that has students encounter these marginalized people and their realities so that they can start becoming advocates for justice and human dignity.

 Cost: $800 (based on 12 students with 2 adult chaperones)